-EVIDENCE OF MEETING THE STANDARD The Foothill College President (Chief Executive Officer) is directed by the District Chancellor to have primary responsibility in all institutional aspects: planning, organizing, budgeting, selecting and developing personnel, and assessing institutional effectiveness [IV.B.1_01].
-The position provides College leadership as the chair of the Mission Informed Planning Council (MIP-C), and is responsible for the effective functioning of this main participatory governance body.
-They ensure MIP-C facilitates an open and transparent agenda-setting process, develops inclusive procedures for participation, and operates with consensus-based decision-making processes.
+EVIDENCE OF MEETING THE STANDARD The Foothill College president (Chief Executive Officer) is directed by the District chancellor to have primary responsibility in all institutional aspects: planning, organizing, budgeting, selecting and developing personnel, and assessing institutional effectiveness [IV.B.1\01].
+The position provides College leadership as the chair of the Mission Informed Planning Council (MIPC), and is responsible for the effective functioning of this main participatory governance body.
+She ensures MIPC facilitates an open and transparent agenda-setting process, develops inclusive procedures for participation, and operates with consensus-based decision-making processes.

-The President appoints an administrator to oversee the completion of required College planning documents including, but not limited to, the Educational Master Plan, Facilities Master Plan, Technology Plan, and Strategic Vision for Equity [IV.B.1_02].
+The president appoints an administrator to oversee the completion of required College planning documents including, but not limited to, the Educational Master Plan, Facilities Master Plan, Technology Plan, and Strategic Vision for Equity [IV.B.1\02].

-Institutional Research and Planning supports the President with regular data for planning, resource allocation, and identifying areas for improvement.
-These student outcome data are presented and discussed in public settings such as Administrative Council and President's Briefings [IV.B.1_03; IV.B.1_04; IV.B.1_05; IV.B.1_06].
+Institutional Research and Planning supports the president with regular data for planning, resource allocation, and identifying areas for improvement.
+These student outcome data are presented and discussed in public settings such as Administrative Council and President's Briefings [IV.B.1\03; IV.B.1\04; IV.B.1\05; IV.B.1\06].

-The President's Office works with the Office of Equity and Inclusion to develop the programming for Opening Day and Flex Day, two professional learning days aimed to promote teaching and learning.
-To ensure institutional effectiveness, these events are evaluated to ensure relevancy, currency, and appropriateness as supporting the College mission [IV.B.1_07; IV.B.1_08]
+The President's Office works with the Equity and Inclusion Office to develop the programming for Opening Day and Flex Day, two professional learning days aimed to promote teaching and learning.
+To ensure institutional effectiveness, these events are evaluated to ensure relevancy, currency, and appropriateness as supporting the College mission [IV.B.1\07; IV.B.1\08]

-The Foothill College President's job description was updated in 2022 as part of the presidential job search process that concluded with the onboarding of a new president in April 2023 [IV.B.1_09].
+The Foothill College president's job description was updated in 2022 as part of the presidential job search process that concluded with the onboarding of a new president in April 2023 [IV.B.1\09].

-ANALYSIS AND EVALUATION District policies, along with the Foothill College President's job description, identifies this position as having primary responsibility for the institution.
-The President provides leadership in guiding the College's continuous improvement efforts, including facilitating the institutional planning and evaluation.
+ANALYSIS AND EVALUATION District policies, along with the Foothill College president's job description, identifies this position as having primary responsibility for the institution.
+The president provides leadership in guiding the College's continuous improvement efforts, including facilitating the institutional planning and evaluation.

-IV.B.1_01 Administrative Procedure 3100
+IV.B.1\01 Administrative Procedure 3100

-IV.B.1_02 Administrative Procedure 3250
+IV.B.1\02 Administrative Procedure 3250

-IV.B.1_03 Enrollment and Course Success presentation, September 8, 2021
+IV.B.1\03 Enrollment and Course Success presentation, September 8, 2021

-IV.B.1_04 Return to Campus Survey presentation, August 16, 2021
+IV.B.1\04 Return to Campus Survey presentation, August 16, 2021

-IV.B.1_05 Fall-to-Fall Census Report 21-22
+IV.B.1\05 Fall-to-Fall Census Report 21-22

-IV.B.1_06 Enrollment Comparison Report 2018 to 2021
+IV.B.1\06 Enrollment Comparison Report 2018 to 2021

-IV.B.1_07 Spring Flex Day Survey Results, 2022
+IV.B.1\07 Spring Flex Day Survey Results, 2022

-IV.B.1_08 College Flex and Opening Day Survey Results, Fall 2022
+IV.B.1\08 College Flex and Opening Day Survey Results, Fall 2022

-IV.B.1_09 President Qualifications
+IV.B.1\09 President Qualifications

 The CEO plans, oversees, and evaluates an administrative structure organized and staffed to reflect the institution's purposes, size, and complexity.
 The CEO delegates authority to administrators and others consistent with their responsibilities, as appropriate.
-EVIDENCE OF MEETING THE STANDARD As noted in Standard IV.B.1, the Foothill College President reports to the District Chancellor.
-In turn, the President assigns authority to qualified administrators to support and align the College's work to its institutional mission [IV.B.2_01].
-The College's administrative structure is organized into areas headed by a Vice President reporting directly to the President.
+EVIDENCE OF MEETING THE STANDARD As noted in Standard IV.B.1, the Foothill College president reports to the District chancellor.
+In turn, the president assigns authority to qualified administrators to support and align the College's work to its institutional mission [IV.B.2\01].
+The College's administrative structure is organized into areas headed by a vice president reporting directly to the president.
 These three areas, which are collectively responsible for the development and implementation of College plans, are:

-- Finance and Administrative Services;
+- Finance and Administrative Services:

 - Instruction; and

 - Student Services.

-The President's Cabinet includes these three Vice Presidents along with three Associate Vice Presidents (two reporting to the Vice President of Instruction and one to the President), and the Dean of Institutional Equity, Inclusion, and Diversity.
-These Cabinet members meet weekly with the President, setting the agenda to discuss progress on current efforts, assigning initiatives, and confirming follow-through on existing process and procedures.
+The President's Cabinet includes these three vice presidents along with three associate vice presidents (two reporting to the vice president of Instruction and one to the president), and the dean of Institutional Equity, Inclusion, and Diversity.
+These Cabinet members meet weekly with the president, setting the agenda to discuss progress on current efforts, assigning initiatives, and confirming follow-through on existing process and procedures.